Open-TEE/Open-Tee.github.io/user_study.md

 ### User study: step 1
-In the first phase of the user study, please take some time to fill out the pre-study questionnare.
-Fill out the questionnare as best as you can following the instructions in the beginning of the form.
+In the first phase of the user study, please take some time to fill out the pre-study questionnaire.
+Fill out the questionnaire as best as you can following the instructions in the beginning of the form.
 Please complete the steps in order and do not skip any of the steps.